|

 ingredients, and cooking techniques this will translate to

+a better understanding of menu items.
 You'll also want to get your hands on a copy of The Deluxe

 Food Lover's Companion by Sharon Tyler Herbst and Ron